 The expansion of the student body and the attendant "impact" of the university requires Florida Poly to grow its degree programs so that it is a true polytechnic university with a strategic array of degree offerings.
 Over the next two years, the University will continue to explore potential academic programs that will expand our portfolio as an engineering school.
-As a small university our method of adding new programs is to leverage existing academic activity into new degree programs; this means that our degrees are constructed in a way that is fundamentally multidisciplinary, which is a strength in the 21st century technical workforce marketplace.
 We grow new degrees consistent with our principles to serve foundational and emerging disciplines, with strong future job demand.